 A statement by a local rebel group in Damascus province said more troops and armour were moving into eastern suburbs and in the mountainous Qalamoun area north of Damascus, which Assad’s forces took over this week.

 There were army snipers in the suburb of Misraba, which has had no electricity or water for a week.
+Activists reported shops closed, a lack of basic supplies, and tanks in the streets.

 North of Damascus, armoured troops controlled the town of Rankous and began extending their control into farmland surrounding it, bombarding the village of Telfita overnight, according to opposition activists.